Jonathan Judaken: Scholarship

 Judaken is the author of Jean-Paul Sartre and the Jewish Question: Anti-antisemitism and the Politics of the French Intellectual, in which he argues that "representations of Jews and Judaism as persistent figures of alterity serve as a fecund site to interrogate and reevaluate [Sartre's] oeuvre, especially his conception of the role of the intellectual."
-He is the editor of three volumes compiling scholarly contributions to the study of race and racism, existentialism, and the intersection between them: Race After Sartre: Antiracism, Africana Existentialism, Postcolonialism, Naming Race, Naming Racisms, and most recently Situating Existentialism: Key Texts in Context, which provides a history of the systemization and canonization of existentialism as a philosophical movement.
+He is the editor of three volumes compiling scholarly contributions to the study of race and racism, existentialism, and the intersection between them: Race After Sartre: Antiracism, Africana Existentialism, Postcolonialism; Naming Race, Naming Racisms; and Situating Existentialism: Key Texts in Context, which provides a history of the systemization and canonization of existentialism as a philosophical movement.
+Judaken is also co-editor of The Albert Memmi Reader, the most comprehensive English-language anthology of Memmi’s work.
+His introduction to the book offers an intellectual biography that situates Memmi within anti-colonial thought, Jewish studies, and postcolonial theory.

+Judaken has been credited with critically introducing “anti-antisemitism” into academic discourse, arguing that it can be politicized and instrumentalized.
+His scholarship, culminating in Critical Theories of Anti-Semitism, offers a critical rethinking of antisemitism studies by examining how antisemitism intersects with broader structures of racism and xenophobia.
+Judaken also discusses the definitional and conceptual challenges around antisemitism, questioning assumptions about the exceptionality and uniqueness of antisemitism.
+Judaken employs the term “Judeophobia” to decenter the conventional narrative of antisemitism as “the longest hatred” and reframe antisemitism as structurally entangled with Islamophobia, xenophobia, Negrophobia, and other systemic forms of discrimination.
+Judaken also devotes individual chapters to landmark thinkers whose approaches have defined the major set of explanatory frameworks for understanding antisemitism: Sartre, the Frankfurt School, Hannah Arendt, sociologists Talcott Parsons and Zygmunt Bauman, Jean-François Lyotard, and historians Léon Poliakov and George Mosse.

+Judaken is critical of the concept of a "New anti-Semitism", arguing "there is not much empirical evidence to support the idea that a new alliance between Leftists and jihadists cemented together by anti-Zionism is emerging."
+Judaken has expressed support for the term "new Judeophobia", coined by Pierre-André Taguieff, as a better means of characterizing the recent upsurge of violence and hatred against Jews.

-In addition, Judaken is U.S. consulting editor for the journal Patterns of Prejudice and has been a scholar in residence at the United States Holocaust Memorial Museum.
-He has held memberships in the Association for Jewish Studies, American Historical Association, American Academy of Religion, and the International Society for the Study of European Ideas.
+Judaken is U.S. consulting editor for the journal Patterns of Prejudice, on the editorial board for Jewish Historical Studies, associate editorial board for Critical Philosophy of Race, and has been a scholar in residence at the United States Holocaust Memorial Museum.
+As a Senior Fulbright specialist, Judaken visited Israel in the summer of 2011 at the invitation of Haifa University and Tel Aviv University and South Africa in the summer of 2013 at the invitation of University of Cape Town.
 Judaken is a founding member of the International Consortium for Research on Antisemitism and Racism (ICRAR), an organization of European, American, and Israeli scholars aimed at "revitalising and reshaping the study of antisemitism."
-In his scholarship on anti-Semitism, Judaken is critical of the concept of a "New anti-Semitism", arguing "there is not much empirical evidence to support the idea that a new alliance between Leftists and jihadists cemented together by anti-Zionism is emerging."
-Judaken has expressed support for the term "new Judeophobia", coined by Pierre-André Taguieff, as a better means of characterizing the recent upsurge of violence and hatred against Jews.